Updated 16 February 2022

 The capital of the United Arab Emirates, Abu Dhabi, has reopened for international travels.
 But while tourists and residents alike are permitted to enter Abu Dhabi, strict measures extending to PCR tests and quarantine are currently in effect.
 It’s worth noting that these measures also apply to travellers from neighboring Dubai.

-Green List UAE
+The Green List of UAE

 - Hong Kong (SAR)

-- New Zealand
+- Papua New Guinea

 - Saudi Arabia